derek-knox/Coding-For-Designers/book/Breaking Barriers/Black and White.md

 Pixel is another shortcut word.
 A pixel is a *picture element*.
 Do not ask me where the "x" came from.
 Simply put, to visualize a code on a computer screen, pixels are used.
 Naturally, the more pixels you have, the larger the image.
 Makes sense.

-The sixteen variants above each represent a four pixel image.
+The sixteen variants above each represent a 2x2 four pixel image.
 They are represented in code using a 4-bit code (half a byte).
-If we used a full byte, then we could represent a 2x4 pixel image resulting in two-hundred fifty-six variants.
+If we used a full byte, then we could represent an eight pixel image that has two-hundred fifty-six variants.
+Technically speaking our image's dimensions, using the same two-hundred fifty-six state variants, could be either:
+- 1x8
+- 2x4
+- 4x2
+- 8x1

+Similarly, our 4-bit code could represent the image dimensions:
+- 1x4
+- 2x2
+- 4x1

 Generally speaking, the greater the dimensions of a digital image, the more bytes are required to represent it.

 The above approach only allows for black and white images.
 As designers however, we greatly value the use of color to communicate within our creations.
 Take a moment before continuing and consider *how might you code color*?